 Select an attractive container that gives your plant’s root mass one or two extra inches for growth all the way around.
 Be sure to shake the old soil off the roots and replace the soil entirely with fresh, new, nourishing soil mix.

-Like other succulent plants, plant the desert rose using a cactus mix soil or make your own planting mix.
+Like other succulent plants, plant the desert rose using a cactus potting soil or use your own cactus soil recipe mix.
 These plants want a well-draining soil to prevent stem and root rot.

 Propagation Of Adenium Plants From Cuttings, Seed